whoi-acomms/live-build/README.md

 ------------------------------------------------------------------------------
 **Note:**

-This is not a *build-everything-from-scratch* tool.
+This is not a *build-everything-from-scratch* tool for the root filesystem.
 This tool assembles a root file system from pre-compiled packages and provides a useful framework for adjusting configuration files.
 If something additional needs to be compiled, there are three options:
  * compile it natively (and possibly, create a .deb for future inclusion)